Ode to You World Tour

 The Ode to You World Tour (stylized as Seventeen World Tour Ode to You) was the third world concert tour headlined by South Korean boy group Seventeen, supporting their third studio album An Ode.
 The tour began on August 30, 2019, at the KSPO Dome in Seoul, South Korea, and concluded on February 8, 2020, at Mall of Asia Arena in Pasay, Philippines, having been cut short by the COVID-19 pandemic.

+The tour was later documented in Seventeen: Hit the Road, Seventeen's first documentary series, which was released in 15 episodes on YouTube from May 15 to June 7, 2020.

 Background

 On June 24, 2019, Seventeen announced their third world tour would be titled Ode to You, beginning with three dates in Seoul.
 An additional nine dates in Japan was announced five days later.
 The group announced a second Asian leg on August 27, a North American leg on October 19, and a European leg on December 13.

 The tour started on August 30, 2019, in Seoul, South Korea, and concluded on February 8, 2020, in Pasay, Philippines.
 Although it was originally planned to conclude in March, multiple dates in the second Asian leg, alongside the entire European leg, were cancelled as a result of the COVID-19 pandemic.
 Additionally, a concert scheduled for October 12, 2019, in Nagoya, Japan, was cancelled due to Typhoon Hagibis.

-Hit The Road, a behind-the-scenes docuseries of the tour, was released on YouTube starting on May 15, 2020.
-The series was praised for offering insight into the stressful aspects of the K-pop industry and touring.
-A recording of the Seoul performance was also released on DVD in January 2020.
+Member participation

+Dino was absent from the November 7, 2019 concert at Makuhari Messe after being diagnosed with enteritis and advised to rest.
+He had recovered by the November 16 concert in Jakarta, where all 13 members initially participated.

+During the Jakarta concert, S.Coups and Jeonghan withdrew partway through the performance due to health concerns.
+Both had participated in the opening songs and later returned for their respective unit stages, but were unable to complete the concert.

+On November 18, Pledis Entertainment announced that S.Coups would temporarily suspend activities after experiencing symptoms of anxiety and being advised to receive sufficient rest.
+He was consequently excluded from the ongoing Ode to You tour and did not participate in the subsequent performed dates.

+Jeonghan continued participating following the Jakarta concert, but temporarily suspended all activities in December after experiencing dizziness and being advised to minimize physically demanding schedules and rest through the end of the month.
+He returned to public activities before the North American leg began in January 2020.